mortbopet/Ripes/docs/cache_sim.md

 - **Ways**: Associativity specification.
 Specified in a power of two (ie. a "two-way set associative cache" will have `ways=1 (2^1 = 2 ways)` whereas a "direct mapped cache" will have `ways=0 (2^0 = 1 way)`).
 - **Lines**: Number of cache lines.
 The number of cache lines will define the size of the `index` used to index within the cache.
 Specified in a power of two.
-- **Blocks**: Number of blocks within each cache line.
-The number of blocks will define the size of the `block index` used to select a block within a cache line.
+- **Words**: Number of words within each cache line.
+The number of words will define the size of the `word index` used to select a word within a cache line.
 Specified in a power of two.
 - **Wr. hit/Wr. miss**: Cache write policies.
 Please refer to [this Wikipedia article](https://en.wikipedia.org/wiki/Cache_(computing)#Writing_policies) for further info.
 - **Repl. policy**: Cache replacement policies.
 Please refer to [this Wikipedia article](https://en.wikipedia.org/wiki/Cache_replacement_policies) for further info.